 - --demote "Removes" explicitly installed packages by demoting them to auto-installed (leaving auto-installed packages as such).
-Combined with --auto, removes packages for which there are no dependencies. - --force Ignores dependencies when removing packages. - --auto In addition to removing each $\langle pkg \rangle$, removes auto-installed packages (i.e., installed by the search-auto or search-ask dependency behavior, or demoted via --demote) that are no longer required by any explicitly installed package. - --scope \(\scope\) Selects a package scope, the same as for raco pkg install. - -i or --installation Shorthand for --scope installation. - -u or --user Shorthand for --scope user. - --scope-dir $\langle dir \rangle$ Selects $\langle dir \rangle$ as the package scope, the same as for raco pkg install. - --no-setup Same as for raco pkg install. - --jobs $\langle n \rangle$ or -j $\langle n \rangle$ Same as for raco pkg install. - --batch Same as for raco pkg install.
+Combined with --auto, removes packages for which there are no dependencies. - --force Ignores dependencies when removing packages. - --auto In addition to removing each $\langle pkg \rangle$ , removes auto-installed packages (i.e., installed by the search-auto or search-ask dependency behavior, or demoted via --demote) that are no longer required by any explicitly installed package. - --scope $\langle scope \rangle$ Selects a package scope, the same as for raco pkg install. - -i or --installation Shorthand for --scope installation. - -u or --user Shorthand for --scope user. - --scope-dir $\langle dir \rangle$ Selects $\langle dir \rangle$ as the package scope, the same as for raco pkg install.

+- --dry-run Same as for raco pkg install.

+- --no-setup Same as for raco pkg install.

+- --jobs $\langle n \rangle$ or -j $\langle n \rangle$ Same as for raco pkg install.

+- --batch Same as for raco pkg install.

-• --no-trash - Same as for raco pkg install.
+- --no-trash Same as for raco pkg install.

 Changed in version 6.1.1.5: Added the --batch flag.
 Changed in version 6.1.1.6: Added the --no-trash flag.
+Changed in version 6.4.0.14: Added the --dry-run flag.